DomiKamu/Ohmer/README.md

 Clocking mode is automatically selected by an internal sensor (and module's firmware), in fact, depending the **CLK** input jack is connected, or not.

-If connected (patched), KlokSpid module works as ***clock modulator*** (multiplier or divider), otherwise, it works as standalone BPM-based ***clock generator***.
+If connected (patched), KlokSpid module works as ***clock modulator*** (multiplier or divider), otherwise, it works as BPM-based ***clock generator***.

 As clock modulator, generated signals are always sent to **four identical** outputs (like a "1x4" multi), to avoid splitter/multiples usage behind module (or multiples patch cables connected on the same jack).

-However, while KlokSpid works as clock generator, several options (determinable via module's SETUP) permits to select a specific multiplier or divider for any output jack, and output a specific LFO waveform to output jack #4 such sine, inverted sine, triangle, inverted triangle, sawtooth or inverted sawtooth (sometimes called *down sawtooth*).
-From module's SETUP, this feature is **Out. #4 LFO**. (disabled by default), but can be enabled only if jack #4 ratio is set as "x1" (ratio take priority over LFO).
+However, while KlokSpid works as clock generator, several options (customizable via module's SETUP) permits to select a specific multiplier or divider for any output jack, also may outputs a specific LFO waveform to jack #4 such sine, inverted sine, triangle, inverted triangle, sawtooth or inverted sawtooth (sometimes called *down sawtooth*).
+From module's SETUP, this feature is **Out. #4 LFO** (disabled by default), but can be enabled only if jack #4 ratio is set as "x1" (ratio always takes priority over LFO feature).

-Voltages sent to all outputs is, by default, defined to **+5V**, but, in case you'll need another voltage, it can be changed to either **+2V**,  **+10V**, or **+11.7V**.
+Voltages sent to all outputs is, by default, defined to **+5V**, but, in case you'll need another voltage, it can be changed to either **+2V**, **+10V**, or **+11.7V** from module's SETUP.

-Output signal duration is mainly *gate-based*, by default as **Square** waveform (aka gate 50%) of BPM pulse, if working as standalone BPM-clock generator, or current multiplied/divided frequency (as soon as the source frequency is stable / established by the module - indicated by SYNC" LED - green means source frequency is stable).
+Output signal duration is mainly *gate-based*, by default as **Square** waveform (aka gate 50%) of BPM pulse (if working as clock generator), or current multiplied/divided frequency (as soon as the source frequency is stable / established by the module - indicated by SYNC" LED - green means source frequency is stable).
 This factory setting covers major usages about a clocking device, but of course, other duration can be selected, in fact depending your needs (e.g.: to control longer sustains for ADSR envelope generators, to hold longer playing sample, etc.).
 Shortest durations are mostly designed to control a sequencer or to trigger a drum module.

 The right-side input jack labeled both **CV-RATIO** and **TRIG.** is versatile: when KlokSpid module is working as clock multiplier/divider, this jack can accept CV to control clocking ratio (any integer value from /64 to x64), via **-5V/+5V bipolar** voltage (default), or optionally 0V/+10V unipolar.
-At the other side, when KlokSpid module is working as standalone BPM-clock generator, this jack becomes a "trigger" input, and provides, in this case, one of these features:
+At the other side, when KlokSpid module is working as clock generator, this jack becomes a "trigger" input, and provides, in this case, one of these features:

 - as BPM-reset (most common usage) to keep separate KlokSpid modules, as clock generators, perfectly synchronized (default) between each other.
 Also all waveforms generated by KlokSpid become "in phase" after a reset.
 Obviously, all related BPM-clock generators must have exactly the same BPM!
 - to toggle BPM "start/stop" state, exactly like a "remote" does (optional, can be defined via SETUP).